winitzki/scall/tutorial/programming_dhall.md

 let _ : LeibnizEqNat 0 0 = λ(f : Natural → Type) → λ(p : f 0) → p
 ```

-However, it is impossible to implement a function of type `LeibnizEqNat 0 1`.
+Can we  implement a function of type `LeibnizEqNat 0 1`?
-A function of that type would need to return a function of type `f 0 → f 1` given an `f : Natural → Type`.
+The code would need to return a function of type `f 0 → f 1` given an `f : Natural → Type`.
 Because `f` is a parameter, nothing is known about the types `f 0` and `f 1`.
 These two types will be computed by the function `f` that converts natural numbers into types in an arbitrary and unknown way.
 So, a function of type `f 0 → f 1` is a function between two completely arbitrary types.